Map of Homeownership in Every U.S. County

 Homeownership by County

-As you hover over the map you can read the totals and percentages.
+As you hover over the map you can read the totals and percentages of homeownership.

 The data for owners and renters does not add up to totals.
 This is because it does not include empty homes and other types of accommodations.